wwwaylon/wwwaylon.github.io/archive/2024-11-2-reproduce.md

 This documentation is especially useful for interdisciplinary collaboration.
 When non-statistical stakeholders review your work, your annotations help them understand the steps taken without requiring extensive statistical expertise.
 In the long run, this clarity can lead to smoother collaborations and more informed feedback from team members who may not be fluent in the coding language.

 <h2 id="efficiency-with-integrated-code-and-output">Efficiency with Integrated Code and Output</h2>
-One of the most compelling reasons to use '.Rmd' files is that they allow you to integrate code, results, tables, and figures in a single document.
+One of the most compelling reasons to use `.Rmd` files is that they allow you to integrate code, results, tables, and figures in a single document.
 This combination eliminates the need to export results manually or copy and paste figures into separate reports, minimizing the risk of errors.
 For instance, if your dataset or model specifications change, you only need to rerun the .Rmd file, and the entire report will automatically update.

 This level of automation saves time, particularly during project revisions or manuscript preparation.
 It also makes it easy to try different model variations and visually compare outputs without manually updating each result in the report.
 File management is also enhanced when numerous sets of results are needed.